Social Housing Fund

 How much is available?

-Social housing providers can apply for grants of up to £25,000 for a range of infrastructure proposals including cycle parking shelters, street furniture such seating, litter bins, bollards and planters as well as improvements to access points and lighting.
+£25,000 is available per site for a range of infrastructure proposals including secure cycle parking, street furniture such seating, litter bins, bollards and planters as well as improvements to access points and lighting.

 Who can apply?

-Social housing providers who are looking to actively promote walking and cycling options for residents.
+Social housing providers and registered social landlords such as housing associations and local authorities who actively promote walking & cycling options for residents.